How to Merge PDFs Without Uploading Your Files: A user-focused Guide

 Modern browsers can read and edit PDF files locally using libraries like PDF-lib.
 The tool loads your files into memory, combines the pages in the order you specify, and creates a new PDF on your device.
 Nothing is sent to a server.
 Nothing is stored anywhere.

 It's the same idea as editing a photo on your phone.
-The work happens locally.
-Your files stay private.
+The work happens locally. your files are processed locally for core operations.

 The technology has matured to the point where browser-based merging is just as reliable as desktop software for standard use cases.
 The only limitation is your device's available memory, which is generous enough for most documents.